Retirees

 Full text may be seen at http://iamaw2323.ca/wp-content/uploads/2013/11/IAMAW_Constitution_2013.pdf

-• June 7, 2023:- 10:00 A.M.
-Meeting — the last retirees meeting before the summer break is June 1st .
+• June 5, 2024:- 10:00 A.M.
+Meeting — FINANCIAL REPORT – BBQ –the last retirees meeting before the summer break.
 We will have a short meeting and then the BBQ like usual.
 We’ll have coffee at the meeting and a choice of Burgers, smokies , chips, pop and water at the BBQ.
-The members wanted to hold the BBQ by popular demand.

 EVENTS SCHEDULE